-Chad acts in cross-border disputes and international arbitrations seated across the Asia-Pacific region.
+Chad specialises in cross-border disputes and international arbitration across the Asia-Pacific region.

-Chad has well-rounded disputes experience.
-In his formative years as a disputes lawyer he advised clients on fast track litigation, class actions litigation, Royal Commissions and interactions with regulators whilst under investigation.
-He acted for.
+In his formative years as a disputes lawyer, Chad advised clients on fast track litigation, class actions litigation, Royal Commissions and interactions with regulators whilst under investigation.

 Chad regularly speaks and writes on issues relating to international arbitration.
 He is a Board member of local arbitration institution, ACICA, a member of ACICA’s Victorian steering committee and a founding steering committee member for ACICA 45, ACICA’s young practitioner’s arm.